 "Research suggests that when we see ourselves clearly, we are more confident and more creative.
 We make sounder decisions, build stronger relationships, and communicate more effectively.
 We're less likely to lie, cheat, and steal.
 We are better workers who get promotions.
 And we're more-effective leaders with more-satisfied customers and more-profitable companies."

-On a professional level, I am entering 2021 stronger than exiting 2019 last year.
-In the last nine-months, I have discovered new ways to connect to global audiences, fine-tuned my focus areas, explored new technologies, and identified the winning solutions post the pandemic.
+On a professional level, I entered 2021 stronger than exiting the previous 2019 year.
+During the pandemic, I have discovered new ways to connect to global audiences, fine-tuned my focus areas, explored new technologies, and identified the winning solutions post the pandemic.

 It starts by understanding what inside you that drives your passions.